Posted on

 And how to delete a page in WordPress?
 Well, follow the same steps as above.
 Just replace the ‘Posts’ with ‘Pages’.

-But if you want to bulk edit, delete, or manage hundreds of WooCommerce products, posts, and also remove/assign categories in bulk within minutes from one place—there’s a smarter way.
+But if you want to bulk edit, delete, or manage hundreds of WooCommerce products, posts, and also remove/assign categories in bulk within minutes?

 How to bulk delete WordPress posts and pages from one place?